petershin/liferay-learn/docs/courses/latest/en/application-development/implementing-business-logic/automating-account-creation.md

 ## Adding the Object Action

-1. Begin editing the *Distributer Application* object.
+1. Begin editing the *Distributor Application* object.

 1. Go to the *Actions* tab and click *Add* ( ![Add Button](../../images/icon-add.png) ).